 Your new grain bin home can be very low-cost, especially if you buy a used one.
 Prices can vary depending on the cost of the steel, location, and season.
 However, these bins can cost as you as low as $30 per square foot.
 Remember that there are many factors that influence the price, so be sure to check out all your options before settling on one.

 It’s easy to assemble

 Luckily, most companies or people that sell grain bins can help in moving them as well.
-This is beneficial if your land is further away.
+This is beneficial if your land is further away like in a small town of Iowa or Woodland, Utah.
 Bins that measure up to 36-feet wide can be moved by separating it into two sections.
 Smaller, 18-foot-wide bins can be tipped on their sides.

-Grain bin houses are the perfect solution to more affordable housing.
+Grain bin houses are the perfect solution to more affordable prefab housing.
 Apart from being budget-friendly, these round homes are sustainable and you can expect them to last a long time.
 It may also be trickier to get utilities in and designing the interior can be a fun challenge.
-However, building a grain bin home will bring out your inner creative self out.
-After the work, the end result will give you a special and unique-looking home.
+However, building a grain bin home like shipping container tiny houses will bring out your inner creative self out.
+After the work, the end result will give you a special and unique-looking homesteading home.